webpro-nl/knip/README.md

 Here's what's included in production mode analysis:

 - Only `entry` and `project` patterns suffixed with `!`.
-- Only production `entry` file patterns exported for plugins (such as Next.js and Gatsby).
+- Only production `entry` file patterns exported by plugins (such as Next.js and Gatsby).
 - Only the `start` and `postinstall` scripts (e.g. not the `test` or other npm scripts in `package.json`).
 - Only unused `exports`, `nsExports` and `classMembers` are reported (not `types`, `nsTypes`, `enumMembers`).